YahooArchive/process-watcher/README.md

     * watcher.proc.killed: Incremented when watcher sends the SIGKILL to the process.
     * watcher.reqcpu: Metric demonstrating an average of how many CPU jiffies per request process consumes.

+Note: process-watcher depends on monitr to provide status of worker process.
+For every worker, monitr needs to be started.
+For more details on monitr, please refer - https://github.com/yahoo/monitr/blob/master/README.md and for code example refer to https://github.com/yahoo/monitr/blob/master/examples/monitor_me.js.

 install
 -------
 With npm do: